development

 macOS security technology that verifies app signatures and notarization tickets before allowing an app to run, protecting users from malicious software.

-Gatekeeper is macOS’s first line of defense against malware.
-It checks every app before it runs for the first time, verifying that it comes from an identified developer and has not been tampered with.
+Gatekeeper is the first line of defense against malware on macOS.
+It checks every app before its first launch, verifying the software comes from an identified developer and has not been tampered with.

 Verification Levels